.webp)

-Yet sometimes buying things online isn’t super straightforward.
-Confusing navigation and unanswered questions can lead to shopping cart abandonment and have other negative consequences.
+Retail therapy should be enjoyable, but online shopping isn’t always straightforward.
+Confusing navigation and unanswered questions often lead to shopping cart abandonment and lost sales.

-That’s where retail chatbots — AI agents that streamline e-commerce — come in.
+That’s where retail chatbots — a type of AI chatbot that streamlines e-commerce — come in.

 Let’s explore chatbots for retail and how they are shaping the future of digital shopping.